Radio City Music Hall: Late 20th century

 After the theater reopened to the public, Radio City started creating its own music concerts.
-Previously, the theater had only hosted events created by external producer.
+Previously, the theater had only hosted events created by external producers.
 Time slots were set aside for movie screenings, but Radio City had mostly turned to stage shows.
 By January 1980, Radio City was hosting shows such as the stage adaptation of Snow White and the Seven Dwarfs and the Rockettes Spectacular.
-However, the theatrical shows proved to be unpopular, so in 1983, the Radio City Music Hall shifted to creating music concerts and participating in the production of films and TV shows.
+However, the theatrical shows proved to be unpopular, so, in 1983, the Radio City Music Hall shifted to creating music concerts and participating in the production of films and TV shows.
 The parent company, Radio City Music Hall Productions (a subsidiary of Rockefeller Center Inc.), started creating or co-creating films and Broadway shows such as Legs and Brighton Beach Memoirs.

 By the early 1980s, the LPC was considering designating the original Rockefeller Center complex as a city landmark, including the exterior of Radio City Music Hall.
 In 1983, the LPC held hearings to determine how much of Rockefeller Center should be protected as a landmark.
 The Rockefeller family and Columbia University acknowledged that the buildings were already symbolically landmarks, but their spokesman John E. Zuccotti recommended that only the block between 49th and 50th Streets be protected.
 By contrast, almost everyone else who supported Rockefeller Center's landmark status recommended that the entire complex be landmarked.
 The LPC granted landmark status to the exteriors of all of the original complex's buildings, including the previously unprotected exterior of Radio City Music Hall, on April 23, 1985.
 Rockefeller Center's original buildings also became a National Historic Landmark in 1987.